New York's 94th State Assembly district

 New York's 94th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Matt Slater since 2023, succeeding Kevin Byrne.

 Geography

+2020s

+District 94 is in the Hudson Valley, containing portions of Putnam and Westchester counties.
+It includes the towns of Mahopac, Brewster, Kent, Lake Carmel, and Patterson and the hamlet of Carmel.
+It also includes most of Yorktown Heights and Somers.

+The district is entirely within New York's 17th congressional district, and overlaps the 39th and 40th districts of the New York State Senate.

+2010s

 District 94 is in the Hudson Valley, containing portions of Putnam and Westchester counties.
 It includes the towns of Mahopac, Yorktown Heights, Brewster, Brewster Hill, Lincolndale, and Patterson and the hamlet of Carmel.